 With DocX, we bring together journalists, designers, editors and curators, and other professionals working in photography, film, video, writing, audio, experimental and new media to engage both analog and digital technologies.

 The early days of DocX have been focused on creating interactive digital platforms and tools that explore what documentary is and does, including the ways in which the documentary arts and journalism intersect:

-- Susan E. Tifft Initiative on Documentary and Journalism: DocX is also concerned with creating relationships and unlocking potential for intersections across the documentary arts and journalism, as both fields evolve in the digital era.
+- Susan E. Tifft Initiative on Documentary and Journalism: DocX is concerned with creating relationships and unlocking potential for intersections across the documentary arts and journalism, as both fields evolve in the digital era.
 The Tifft Initiative includes the Susan Tifft Fellows program.

 The X in DocX is a variable: Future projects will evolve as the practice of documentary itself evolves and as new possibilities emerge in the creation of narrative forms.
 The spirit of DocX remains a constant, though, driven by what documentary artists need to make their work most resonant in the world.